vikejs/vike/readme.md

 ### `export { addContextProps }`

-The `async addContextProps()` function adds values to the `contextProps` object.
-The `contextProps` is available to all `.page.server.js` lifecycle methods and to route functions defined in `.page.route.js`.
+The `async addContextProps()` function adds values to `contextProps`.
+The `contextProps` are available to all `.page.server.js` lifecycle methods and to all route functions defined in `.page.route.js` files.

 The `async addContextProps()` function is usually used to fetch data.
 Since `addContextProps()` is always called in Node.js, ORM/SQL database queries can be used.

 ```js